iammichiel/iammichiel/_posts/2013-08-07-mysql-insert-performance.md

 {% endexcerpt %}

-> As [@antoineguiral][antoine-twitter] pointed out on twitter, there is a MySQL specific command INSERT IGNORE that can around handy in this situation.
+> As [@antoineguiral][antoine-twitter] pointed out on twitter, there is a MySQL specific command INSERT IGNORE that fits the situation.
 I have decided to add that solution to the application and added the results below.
 Thanks Antoine! ;)

 ## Solutions